Chenwangxing/GHGNN-Master/README.md

 It is worth noting that GPU memory allocation, GPU memory reserved, Average inference time per run, and FPS may vary depending on the experimental equipment.

+If you can't run test.py correctly, please contact me in time!

 ## Environment
 The code is trained and tested on RTX 4090, Python 3.8.13, numpy 1.23.1, pytorch 2.3.0 and CUDA.